Section v · Anatolian Tables

 Small plates set out at the start of every meal — olives, cheese, vegetables in olive oil, the rituals of the rakı table.

-Black, Marmara, Aegean, Mediterranean — and the small silver hamsi the Pontic coast knows forty ways to cook.
+Black, Marmara, Aegean, Mediterranean — and one prized winter fish, the small silver hamsi the Black Sea coast knows forty ways to cook.

-Baklava and lokum are only the most famous — a wide family of milk puddings, fruit, helva, and ekmek kadayıfı closes the day.
+Baklava and lokum are only the most famous members of a wider family — milk puddings, fruit, helva — that closes the day's eating.

-Turkish coffee and its long social shadow, the tulip glass of tea, fermented winter boza, orchid-root salep, and rakı.
+Turkish coffee with its long social shadow, the small red tulip glass of tea, fermented winter boza, orchid-root salep, and rakı.

 v.Single-Dish Portraits